 Typically, the majority of communication from a practice to a patient is through automated messages.
-When these automations are sent, a patient's preference is respected.
-If an automation is set up to include calling and emailing and if a patient prefers either method, then the automation will reach them through the preferred method.
-For example, a patient who prefers calling will not receive an automated text message.
+When these automations are sent, WELL respects the patient's communication preference (marked in the EMR/scheduling system).
+If an automation is set up to include both call and email verbiage and a patient has marked calling as the preferred method, then the automation will reach them through an automated phone call.
+Conversely, a patient who prefers calling will not receive an automated text message, even if the automation includes text message verbiage.
 To view a patient's communication preferences, click Edit next to Preferred Contact in the Patient Facesheet.

 You can easily stop outgoing text messages to any patient that requests messages to STOP.
-If a patient replies with "stop," "stop texting me," or any other indicator that seems like they no longer wish to receive text messages from your practice line, the Patient SMS Status will change to Disabled and the text block in the channel will be grayed out.
+By default if a patient replies with any of the single words below indicating that they no longer wish to receive text messages from your practice line, the Patient SMS Status will change to Disabled and the text block in the channel will be grayed out.

-A patient can re-initiate text messages by texting "start" to your practice.
+A patient can re-initiate text messages by responding with any of the single words below:

-NOTE: This toggle may be set to allowed even when the patient preference is set to stopped.
-It is meant to act as an override in the event that the patient requests text communication to stop in a way other than texting in "stop."
+NOTE: This toggle may be set to Texting Allowed even when the patient preference in the EMR/scheduling system is set to stopped.
+It is meant to act as an override in the event that the patient requests text communication to stop in a way other than using one of the single words above.